I’ve been trying to configure my Hotmail account (which is now Outlook.com) in Outlook 2013 via EAS but I get the following error:

 Reduce the amount of folders in your mailbox

-Other than that, you could try decreasing the amount of folders that you have in your Outlook.com account.
+Other than that, you could try decreasing the amount of folders that you have in your Outlook.com account or disable the sync for some folders you don’t regularly use.

-In addition, they recommend to reduce the amount of days that are being synced to your devices.
-While this is sound advice for devices that you use to quickly check, read and reply to some emails, it is not possible to set this in Outlook 2013, so don’t bother looking for an option to control that .
+While this is sound advice for devices that you use to quickly check, read and reply to some emails, it is not possible to set this in Outlook 2013, so don’t bother looking for an option to control that ;).